archetect/archetect.github.io/src/guides/authoring/basics.md

 archetect render script.yml
 ```

+## Prompting for Input

 Printing "Hello, World!" is fine and dandy, but not particularly interesting.
 Modify our script to look as follows:

 ```yaml
 {{#include basics_code.md:step_02}}